WPArtisan/multisite-user-role-manager/README.txt

 === Multisite User Role Manager ===
-Contributors: OzTheGreat
+Contributors: ozthegreat
 Donate link: https://wpartisan.me
-Tags: wpmu, users, roles
-Requires at least: 3.0.1
+Tags: multisite, wpmu, users, roles, management Requires at least: 3.0.1
 Tested up to: 4.6.1
-Stable tag: 1.0.4
+Stable tag: 1.0.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Manage user roles for each blog from a single screen on WPMU setups
+Manage user roles for each blog from a single screen on multisite (WPMU) setups

 == Description ==

-For WPMU installs, allows Super Admins to easily manage each users roles and blogs from one screen in the Network Admin menu.
+For WordPress Multisite (WPMU) installs, allows Super Admins to easily manage each users roles and blogs from one screen in the Network Admin menu.

-You no longer have to go onto each blog to change the user's role.
+You no longer have to go to each blog to change the user's role.
 It's also much easier to see which sites a user is associated with.

-= Pro Version =
-This plugin is the start of what will eventually become the WordPress Manage Multisite plugin.
-It will provide a much easier way to manage settings, users and categories across every site in your network.

 == Installation ==